popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Operating mode

-This register is used to modify the registers' behavior.
-It is implemented only in the Developer and Game versions of the cartridge.
-Currently, only bit **`M`** is used; bit **`R`** is for a future development and will not be described at this time.
+This register controls the behavior of the mapper registers.
+It is implemented only in the Developer and Game cartridge versions.
+Currently, only bit **`M`** is used.
+Bit **`R`** is reserved for future use and is not described here.

 * **Mapper in 8-bit mode**
-  * When **`M`** is set to **0**, the Mapper's registers switch to 8-bit mode, allowing up to 256 segments of 8 KB each.
-It is fully compatible with Konami's SCC Mapper.
-A segment can be assigned to one of the four pages by writing a single byte to the register corresponding to that page.
+  * When **`M`** = 0, the mapper operates in 8-bit mode, allowing up to 256 segments of 8 KB each.
+This mode is fully compatible with the Konami SCC Mapper.
+A segment is assigned to one of the four pages by writing an 8-bit value to the register associated with that page.

     | PAGE | ADRESS | MIRROR RANGE |
     | ---- | ------ | ------------ |